 - Your (and any partner’s) national insurance number(s)

 - Type of accommodation and your landlord’s name and address

-- Your rent (not counting any service charges you have to pay separately - ask us for a breakdown if you are not sure)
+- Your rent (not counting any service charges you must pay separately - ask us for a breakdown if you are not sure)

 - Details about your income, such as earnings, self-employment, other benefits you claim and any other income

 - Details of your savings and investments

 - Details of everyone who lives with you - their name, date of birth and income